Are chain-complete posets co-wellpowered?: Introduction

 \section{Introduction}

 Chain-complete posets play an important role in theoretical computer science, in denotational semantics and domain theory.
-Their limits and colimits are well understood (see \cite{M} or \cite{GL}) but, surprisingly, behaviour of their epimorphisms is not known.
-We will show that the category $\CPO$ of chain-complete posets is not co-wellpowered, which means that a complete partial order can have a proper class of quotients.
-The proof is quite delicate and uses almost disjoint families of sets.
-On the other hand, we prove that every chain-complete poset has only a set of strong quotients, i.e., that $\CPO$ is weakly co-wellpowered.

-A well known deficiency of chain-complete posets is that the category $\CPO$ is not locally presentable (see \cite{AR} 1.18(5)).
-In fact, no non-empty chain-complete poset is presentable (see \cite{AR} 1.14(4)).
+The category $\CPO$ of chain-complete posets is complete and cocomplete \cite{M}.
+Epimorphisms in $\CPO$ are described in \mbox{\cite[Section 3, Theorem]{P}} and the same paper shows that $\CPO$ is co-wellpowered.
+A well-known deficiency of chain complete posets is that the category $\CPO$ is not locally presentable (see \cite[1.18(5)]{AR}).
+In fact, no non-empty chain-complete poset is presentable (see \cite[1.14(4)]{AR}).
 The reason is that directed colimits produce new chains whose joins have to be added.
 But this does not happen for coproducts and every finite chain-complete poset is nearly finitely presentable in the sense of \cite{PR}.
-We will show that $\CPO$ is nearly locally finitely presentable in the sense of \cite{PR}.
-Although this was claimed in \cite{PR}, the proof was based on a wrong belief that $\CPO$ is co-wellpowered.
-Since weak co-wellpoweredness is sufficient, our result implies that $\CPO$ is nearly locally finitely presentable.
+We will show that $\CPO$ is nearly locally finitely presentable.
+Although this was claimed in \cite{PR}, the proof there was based on a wrong belief that epimorphisms are one-step dense under directed joins (and that the two-element chain $2$ is a strong generator).
+Even, epimorphisms are not iterated dense under directed joins but they are dense under all joins (which implies that $\CPO$ is co-wellpowered).
+This corrects our paper \cite{JR} (see \cite{JR_err}).

-The category $\CPO$ has both (epimorphism, strong monomorphism) and (strong epimorphism, monomorphism) factorizations (see \cite{AR} 0.5).
-While epimorphisms of chain-complete posets can be easily characterized, the nature of strong epimorphisms is obscure.
+We will show that the three element chain $3$ is a strong generator in $\CPO$.
+We will also give a direct proof of co-wellpoweredness of $\CPO$ avoiding a characterization of epimorphisms.
+In addition, we will give a characterization of strong epimorphisms in $\CPO$.
+The category $\CPO$ has both (epimorphism, strong monomorphism) and (strong epimorphism, monomorphism) factorizations (see \cite[0.5]{AR}).
 Every regular epimorphism is strong but there are strong epimorphisms which are not regular.
 In fact, $\CPO$ cannot have (regular epimorphism, mo\-no\-morphism) factorizations because then it would be locally presentable provided that Vop\v enka's principle is assumed (see \cite{PR}).